Canon G1 X Mark III vs 80D

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 7 months after the 80D).

-Advantages of the Canon EOS 80D:
+Arguments in favor of the Canon EOS 80D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.